jack-blackson/ioBroker.countdown/README.md

 ## 0.6.0 (2019-25-04)
 * (jack-blackson) adjustable date format for input and output
 * (jack-blackson) delete countdowns with sendto
+* (jack-blackson) ability to add countdowns by "days/months/weeks from now)

 ## License